Azurekuz/SuperStarcraftAgent354/README.md

 ## Task Distribution
+#### Update on November 10th
+We actually got the ExampleAIModule, provided by BWAPI, buildable and working at least on Eugene's PC (maybe?).
+Currently trying to get everyone's versions working so we can begin implementing and testing the API out.

 #### Update on November 8th
 We have successfully gotten UAlbertaBot to work in SC1.
 Our next order of business is to strip it down to its very basics